joaedwar/kcp-glbc/docs/getting_started/tutorial.md

 ![Screenshot from 2022-08-02 12-32-06](https://user-images.githubusercontent.com/73656840/182365628-22f04bb5-0818-46a3-8a12-3abc2e8451f3.png)

-GLBC is telling KCP where to sync all of the work resources in the namespace to.
+GLBC is telling kcp where to sync all of the work resources in the namespace to.
 Meaning, since the namespace has *kcp-cluster-1* set on it, the ingress will also have *kcp-cluster-1* set on it.

 <br>